sn0w12/ComfyUI-Sn0w-Scripts/README.md

 >    </details>

 ### Filter Tags
-> Filters a string to only returns tags that have to do with a chosen category.
+> Filters a string to only returns tags that have to do with a chosen category. // WIP
 > <details>
 >    <summary>ℹ️ <i>See More Information</i></summary>
 >